Shu-AFK/Datatransmission/README.md

 .\build.bat "C:\path\to\vcpkg"
 ```

-The batch script will create a `build` directory if one doesn't exist, configure the project using CMake with the provided SQLite path, and then build the project in release mode.
+The batch script will create a `build` directory if one doesn't exist, configure the project using CMake with the provided vcpkg path, and then build the project in release mode.

 ### 5.4 Run the project